 Information for Tier 1 & Tier 2 visa holders who intend to study on a non Student Route visa

 If you are in the UK in a work related immigration category (i.e. you hold a Tier 1 or a Tier 2 visa), you may undertake study that fits around your work.
 There is no condition which prohibits study.
 Therefore you are free to undertake part time or full time study whilst you are working.
 You should however be mindful of the following issues:Work/study balance

 Work visas are granted to enable you to find and take up employment in the UK.
 Therefore you should be able to prove that you are fulfilling this remit and are engaged in full time employment.
 It is suggested that people holding a visa awarded for work purposes ensure that they can actively demonstrate that working is their main reason for residing in the UK.

 You should be aware that immigration officials you encounter, for example, if you leave the UK and re-enter at any point during your stay might want to see evidence that you are undertaking employment in the UK and therefore fulfilling the remit for which the visa was issued.
 If you are not able to do so and can only provide evidence that you are studying, they may consider that your circumstances have changed since you applied for a visa in a work category.
-This could result in them cancelling or curtailing that visa on the basis that you should be in the UK with a Tier 4 student visa.Length of the course and visa expiration date
+This could result in them cancelling or curtailing that visa on the basis that you should be in the UK with a Student Visa.Length of the course and visa expiration date

 Ideally, you should be able to complete your course well within the leave that you have been granted (i.e. the expiry date of your current Tier 1 or 2 visa).
-This is because it may be difficult for you to extend your Tier 1 or 2 visa or to fulfill the requirements to switch into the Tier 4 (General) student category.
-Switching into the Tier 4 student category
+This is because it may be difficult for you to extend your Tier 1 or 2 visa or to fulfill the requirements to switch into the Student Visa category.
+Switching into the Studnet Visa category